AlphaKretin/bastion-bot/README.md

 ```

 ### Emotes
-By default, the setcode file is called `emotes.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/emotes.json`.
-The script expects `emotes.json` to contain a object, with string values as both the keys and the names, with minimal exceptions.
+By default, the emote file is called `emotes.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/emotes.json`.
+The script expects `emotes.json` to contain a object, with string values as both the keys and the values, with minimal exceptions.

-thumbsdown can be null or a string since this is the reaction that is used when you get the answer wrong for trivia.

-Also, for thumbsup and thumbsdown, if using a Custom Emote, the format must be `<:Emote:nnnnnnn`, cutting off the last `>` since it causes an error.

 ```json
 {